TimoVanTomitti/AdminsUnitedPub/ServerScripts/MythOfEmpires/readme.md

 # Myth of Empires Server Management Script

 This PowerShell script, created by Icewarden for the Admins United: Myth of Empires Community, offers a robust set of features for managing Myth of Empires game servers.
 It facilitates easy server startup, maintenance, and communication through Discord integration.

+If there are any non-functional arguments or if something isn't quite working right, please inform IceWarden on Discord for quickest response time.

 ## Features